-One of my favourite spots is the ever-steamy Kusatsu Onsen located in the Gunma prefecture of Japan.
+One of my favorite spots is the ever-steamy Kusatsu Onsen located in Gunma Prefecture, Japan.
 Although the prefecture is well known for its plentiful hot springs and other resorts, Kusatsu stands out among the rest.
 In fact, this beloved onsen has been voted the top in Japan for many years running.
 After visiting, it’s easy to understand why.

-The room was surprisingly warm thanks to the furnace, and the private bath filled of course by the same water from around the resort also ensured I wouldn’t be spending any time shivering in the old ryokan, despite the building’s time-worn structure.
-Staying overnight is the best way to make the most out of your trip because it is so intimate at memorable.
+The room was surprisingly warm thanks to the furnace, and the private bath filled by the same water from around the resort ensured I wouldn’t be spending any time shivering in the old, time-worn inn.
+Staying overnight is the best way to make the most out of your trip because it is so intimate and memorable.

 Another way to soak in the full Kusatsu Onsen experience is to join one of the yumomi performances throughout the day.
 Yumomi is an old technique used to cool the bath while preserving its natural healing qualities by mixing the water with large paddles.

-Even if you are not a an avid onsen tourist, Kusatsu is still worth a visit for the the historical and traditional value along.
+Even if you’re not an avid hot spring tourist, Kusatsu is worth a visit for its historical and traditional value.
 It is also a great place to wind down with friends after an exciting skiing trip at one of the nearby slopes in the winter.
 Some resorts or travel plans even offer busses to take travelers to the famous hot springs after a long day of hiking or skiing.